Slovenian Railway Museum in Ljubljana

 Related post: Visit to Ljubljana Old Town.

-The header photograph shows a German-manufactured freight locomotive that came to Yugoslavia during World War II.
+The header photograph shows a German-made freight locomotive that arrived in Yugoslavia during World War II.
 The locomotive was renumbered post-war to JŽ 36-013.

 Our Visit to The Slovenian Railway Museum

 My wife and I recently visited the Slovenian Railway Museum in Ljubljana.
-This was a much-anticipated visit, one of many highlights during our stay in Ljubljana.
+This was a much-anticipated visit, and it proved to be one of many highlights during our stay in the city.

 Entrance to the Museum complex.